Which of the Following Would Not Be Water Soluble? Understanding Solubility and Polarity

 2. Molecular Compounds: These compounds are formed by the covalent bonding of atoms.
 Their water solubility depends on their polarity.
 Polar molecular compounds, such as sugars (glucose, sucrose) and many alcohols (ethanol, methanol), are generally water-soluble because they can form hydrogen bonds with water molecules.
 Non-polar molecular compounds, such as fats, oils, and many hydrocarbons, are generally insoluble in water.

 3. Organic Compounds: The vast majority of organic compounds contain carbon and hydrogen.
 The solubility of organic compounds in water is largely determined by the presence of polar functional groups, such as hydroxyl (-OH), carboxyl (-COOH), and amino (-NH₂) groups.
 If an organic molecule contains many polar functional groups, it will likely be water-soluble.
-However, if it is primarily composed of non-polar carbon-hydrogen bonds, it will likely be insoluble in water.
+Even so, if it is primarily composed of non-polar carbon-hydrogen bonds, it will likely be insoluble in water.

 Factors Affecting Solubility